spdx/spdx-spec/chapters/package-information.md

-# 7 Package information fields
+# 7 Package information section

 ## 7.1 Package name field <a name="7.1"></a>